IanArb/ConferenceFinder/README.md

 ### Android
 You can run the Android sample app by selecting app with your Run/Debug configurations deployed to emulator or physical device.

-To enable the google maps view you'll need to add your own google maps API in your local.properties file in the root of your project as follows:
+To enable the google maps view you'll need to add your own google maps API key in your local.properties file in the root of your project as follows:

 ```gradle
 sdk.dir= YOUR_SDK_DIR